ankaAR/bestiario5e/_creatures/atropal.md

 ***Ray of Cold (cuesta 2 acciones).*** The atropal uses its Ray of Cold.

 ***Wail (Costs 3 Actions).*** The atropal lets out a withering wail.
-Any creature within 120 feet of the atropal that can hear the wail must succeed on a DC 19 Constitution saving throw or gain 1 level of exhaustion.
+Any creature within 120 feet of the atropal that can hear the wail must succeed on a DC 19 Constitution saving throw or gain 1 level of agotamiento.